abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 .. topic:: Parsing the expression ``2 + 5 * 8``

    This is an rough English description of parsing the expression ``2 + 5 * 8``
-   with a Pratt parser, as defined above.
+   with a Pratt parser as defined above.
 Indents occur on recursive calls, and the corresponding dedents indicate a return to that level.
 Remember that this is a mutual recursion, between the ``recursive_parse`` routine and the head and tail handler functions associated with tokens.
 The tokens